-If you’re using proprietary technology that’s not already certified to run on Ad Exchange, you’ll need to fill out this form to certify your mobile app server.
+If you’re using proprietary technology that’s not already certified to run on Authorized Buyers, you’ll need to fill out this form to certify your mobile app server.

 User lists can target mobile advertising IDs, including identifier for advertising (IDFA) and Android Advertising ID (AdID).
 With Authorized Buyers, you can update these user lists via HTTPS POST requests, which provide the mobile advertising IDs, user lists, and update type (add or delete mobile advertising IDs).
-Learn more.Target your ads to mobile web
+Learn more about user lists.

 You can prevent ads in a campaign or ad group from being served on certain apps.
 Learn more.

 Some fields in the real-time bidding proto are required when buying mobile app inventory via real-time bidding.
-For example, the “is_app” field is an identifier for in-app traffic, and the “app_id” and “app_name” fields are used to specify what app inventory is being sent and from where.
-Learn more.Analyze and bid based on user location
+For example, the “

-If an advertiser has a list of advertising IDs from past visitors to their site domains, they can use those IDs to remarket the users and determine whether a specific user completed a conversion (purchase or download).
-Learn how a demand-side platform using real-time bidding can set this up for their advertiser clients.
+If an advertiser has a list of advertising IDs from past visitors to their site domains, they can use those advertising IDs to remarket the users and determine whether a specific user completed a conversion (purchase or download).

 Cookie matching allows a buyer to associate two kinds of data: